 - May 21 and 22, 2022

 A time especially for parents and family members, Family Weekend features a full schedule of activities, including open classes to attend, faculty presentations, cultural celebrations, open houses, concerts, and many other programs.
 Family Weekend is also a great time to get a feel for the day-to-day life of today’s students.
-Fall Convocation and the awarding of Intermediate Honors to third-year students officially mark the start of Family Weekend on Friday afternoon.
-The Third-Year Ceremony also takes place on Friday afternoon.
-Students who purchased UVA rings receive them at that time.
+A detailed online schedule for the weekend is usually available in early fall.

-The University of Virginia offers a wide variety of educational opportunities for parents, family members, and friends.
+The University of Virginia offers a wide variety of educational and cultural opportunities for parents, family members, and friends.

 An Alumni and Parent Engagement program, Lifetime Learning hosts programs on the Grounds, in locations around the country and the world, and online.
 You will find opportunities to expand your mind and broaden your horizons through lectures, symposia, talks, and online offerings.

 Alumni and Parent Travel